tahaderouiche/ansibledockerjenkins/README.md

 3. Run `ansible-playbook docker-jenkins.yml` .
 This will set up all required packages and install jenkins to run on port 8081.
 4. Once Jenkins is up and running, you can confirm by going to <hostname>:8081.
 For a first installation, this will require an admin password.
 Run `ansible-playbook get-details.yml` and copy the password that will appear.
 5. You can complete the installation by selecting the right plugins and start using Jenkins.

+## More details:
+Docker file used for Jenkins is based on the official one that can be found [here] (https://github.com/jenkinsci/docker) Ansible playbook tasks are based on the steps defined on the official docker docs [here] (https://docs.docker.com/engine/installation/linux/ubuntulinux/)